HatemMS2012/AmphibiansTraits/README.md

 The frontend provides the follwoing functionalities:

-+SCURD: search, create, read, update and delete actinos +User registeration and rights management
++ SCURD: search, create, read, update and delete actinos
++ User registeration and rights management
-+Data import from CSV files
++ Data import from CSV files
-+Data export as CSV and XML
++ Data export as CSV and XML